StressedUnderAMountain/BacDoc/README.md

 ## ⚠️ Disclaimer
 BacDoc is intended for educational and research use only.
-It is not a clinical diagnostic system.
+It is not a clinical diagnostic system yet.
 All recommendations require experimental validation.

 ## 📄 License